tiagopog/jsonapi-utils/README.md

 # JSONAPI::Utils

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/jsonapi_utils`.
+Put your Ruby code in the file `lib/jsonapi-utils`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 Required doc:

 * Describe something about the awesome `jsonapi-resources` gem
-* Describe how it's easy to serialize JSON API-based responses using the `jsonapi_utils` gem
+* Describe how it's easy to serialize JSON API-based responses using the `jsonapi-utils` gem
 * JSONAPI::Utils#jsonapi_render (show options like `json`, `resource`, `model`, `scope` and `count`)
 * JSONAPI::Utils#jsonapi_serialize
 * Example of a model